theuerc/Fu_Tiebreaker_Replication/README.md

 # Teaching Tutorial
 ### This is a replication of the project "Tie-breaker: Using language models to quantify gender bias in sports journalism"
-Our language model inference code is based on the original code from kenlm (https://github.com/kpu/kenlm)
+Our language model inference code is based on the original code from [kenLM](https://github.com/kpu/kenlm).
+The tutorial will go throught this research via [google colab](https://colab.research.google.com/drive/1ssqkxkj4RvY9SRSz0kbSPGbkUH0FvYYV?usp=drive_link).
+Fisrt, please copy [this folder](https://drive.google.com/drive/folders/1GSLmJNRFnaAHyTJ5VY2BepYWlygZYsBb?usp=sharing) to your google drive and open the colab file in the folder.

 ### Prerequisites
 1. Installing KenLM and background setting